The shape of differential radial flow $v_0(p_T)$, not its zero-crossing, carries physical information

-{\bf Model setup. } The interplay between global multiplicity fluctuation and spectral shape fluctuation is encoded in the Pearson correlation coefficient $\rho(N, [\pT])$.
-We investigate this interplay using the HIJING model~\cite{Gyulassy:1994ew}, which simulates particle production as a superposition of independent $p+p$ collisions.
-The absence of genuine radial flow and the presence of high-$\pT$ particles from hard-scattered jets also provide an ideal framework to study the non-flow baseline of $v_0(\pT)$.
+{\bf Model setup. } To investigate the interplay between global multiplicity and spectral shape fluctuations, we employ the HIJING model~\cite{Gyulassy:1994ew}, which treats heavy-ion collisions largely as a superposition of independent $pp$ collisions.
+The absence of genuine collective radial flow in HIJING, combined with the presence of high-$\pT$ particles from hard-scattered jets, provides an ideal framework for studying the non-flow baseline of $v_0(\pT)$ and isolating the effects of multiplicity fluctuations.
+However, HIJING cannot validate the sensitivity of $v_0(\pT)$ to genuine viscous or equation-of-state effects of QGP, since it contains no hydrodynamic expansion.
+Establishing the physical sensitivity of $v_0(\pT)$ to transport coefficients requires comparison with hydrodynamic models, which is beyond the scope of the present study.

-We generate Pb+Pb collisions at $\snn=5.02$ TeV, with a hard scale of 2 GeV (parameter HIPR1(10)=2).
-Charged particles with $|\eta| < 2.5$ and $\pT<10$ GeV are selected for correlation analysis.
-These particles are divided into two subevents in $\eta$: $-2.5<\eta_a<-\frac{\eta_{\mathrm{gap}}}{2}$ and $\frac{\eta_{\mathrm{gap}}}{2}<\eta_b<2.5$.
-Two gap sizes, $\eta_{\mathrm{gap}}= 0$ and 3, are used to evaluate the effects of short-range non-flow correlations and multiplicity fluctuations.
-The $[\pT]$ is calculated for references particles in three $\pTref$ ranges (0.5--2, 0.5--5 and 1--5 GeV), denoted by ``$A$'', to study the effects of non-flow correlations.
-The $n(\pT)$ and $v_0(\pT)$ are calculated in three $\pT$ ranges (0--10, 0.5--10 and 1--10 GeV) to investigate the impact of the relative multiplitity fluctuations within a subrange.
-We denote 0--10 GeV as the full range and 0.5--10 and 1--10 GeV as the subranges ``$R$''.
-Events are classified based on charged particle multiplicity in various $\eta$ ranges and the number of participating nucleons ($\npart$), as listed in Table~\ref{tab:1}.
+We generate Pb+Pb collisions at $\snn=5.02$ TeV with a minimum hard-scattering scale of 2~GeV (parameter HIPR1(10)=2) to match LHC kinematics.
+Charged particles with $|\eta| < 2.5$ and $\pT<10$~GeV are selected, consistent with typical experimental acceptances.
+Following the two-subevent method employed by ATLAS~\cite{ATLAS:2025ztg} and STAR~\cite{STAR:2024wgy}, we divide particles into two pseudorapidity regions: $-2.5<\eta_a<-\eta_{\mathrm{gap}}/2$ and $\eta_{\mathrm{gap}}/2<\eta_b<2.5$.
+We use two pseudorapidity gap sizes, $\eta_{\mathrm{gap}}= 0$ and 3, to evaluate the effects of short-range non-flow correlations and to assess possible longitudinal multiplicity decorrelation effects.

+The normalization ambiguities are studied by varying three key ingredients in our analysis: (1) We calculate $[\pT]$ using three different $\pTref$ ranges denoted by ``$A$'': 0.5--2, 0.5--5, and 1--5~GeV.
+This variation allows us to study how non-flow correlations, which are more prominent at high $\pT$, affect the extracted $v_0(\pT)$.
+(2) We define the fractional spectrum $n(\pT)$ over three $\pT$ ranges: 0--10~GeV (full range), 0.5--10~GeV, and 1--10~GeV (subranges denoted by ``$R$'').
+(3) We classify events using $\nch$ in various $\eta$ ranges (listed in Table~\ref{tab:1}) or the number of participating nucleons $\npart$ from the Glauber model.
+Both the second and third variations probe the impact of residual multiplicity fluctuations.